lessy-community/lessy/docs/production_environment.md

 - emails must be sent through a SMTP server (that's the main difference with development environment!)

-For the rest, we let you find information in `Dockerfile.prod` and in the next sections of this document.
+For the rest, we let you find information in `Dockerfile` and in the next sections of this document.

 ## Configure Docker and docker-compose